zs-zhuang/Supreme-Court-Case-Analytics/readme.md

 - Binary: `precedentAlteration` (r = −0.251).
 Other factors have smaller effects.
 - Categorical: `issue`, `decisionType`, `lawSupp` have small but significant effects on case duration.
 Other factors have smaller or negligible effects.

-Overall, case duration is influenced by several procedural and case characteristics, with the strongest effects observed for the size of the majority, natural court, term, whether precedent was alterated, and issue-specific factors.
+Overall, case duration is influenced by several procedural and case characteristics, with the strongest effects observed for the size of the majority, the natural court, the term, whether precedent was altered, and what specific issues were involved.

 ---